klu0926/my-youtubeCommentPicker/README.md

 - `Mobile` App work for mobile youtube app too, but the site is design to use on browser

 ## Language
-- currently this app is in Japanese and Chinese, I will make an English version soon, hopefully.
+- currently this app is in Chinese, hopefully there will be an English version soon